 Chinese have been using acupuncture to treat different pain conditions since time immemorial.
 Several studies have shown that the ancient Chinese practice can help manage different types of pain.

-A pain acupuncturist in the East Bay inserts and manipulates paper-thin needles at strategic points in the body to stimulate the production of the body’s natural pain-killing chemicals such as endorphins.
+A pain acupuncturist in East Bay inserts and manipulates paper-thin needles at strategic points in the body to stimulate the production of the body’s natural pain-killing chemicals such as endorphins.

 Acupuncture also affects the part of the brain responsible for the production of serotonin, a hormone responsible for regulating mood and anxiety.
 It affects the way our brain responds to painful nerve impulses to lessen their impact.

 Acupuncture reduces inflammation.
 It removes inflammatory pain-causing chemicals built up in the body.
 This reduces pain and moves blood to the affected areas, so the tissues can heal naturally.

 Lifestyle and Dietary Recommendations to Reduce Inflammation

 Make exercise a part of your life.
 Add anti-inflammatory foods such as berries, broccoli, fatty fish, green tea, avocados, and peppers to your diet.
 Cut back on inflammatory foods such as processed foods including soft drinks, fried foods, and dairy foods.